 A cryptocurrency exchange is an entity through which a customer can exchange Dollars for Bitcoin or another cryptocurrency, or exchange one cryptocurrency for another.
 This is how most Bitcoin are bought.
 When a customer buys Bitcoin on an exchange, it does not go to their private wallet immediately; rather, it is held in custody by the exchange, where the customer can sell it.
 Moving Bitcoin between an exchange and one’s private wallet, in either direction, will incur the blockchain fee.
+This means that customers holding Bitcoin in a private wallet run the risk of not being able to return their Bitcoin to the exchange in a timely manner if they wish to sell it, as there tends to be a large backlog to process transactions through the blockchain during times of heavy trading.
 Regulation on Bitcoin exchanges is currently minimal – the market has grown too fast for legislation to catch up.

 If you ever wondered who funded all of the Bitcoin and cryptocurrency ads that you saw, now you know – the crypto exchanges are the true winners in the Bitcoin phenomenon, bearing none of the risk and earning outsize profits.
-It is no wonder that even established old brands like the Chicago Mercantile Exchange (CME) and the Chicago Board Options Exchange (CBOE) have jumped on the bandwagon.
-They are not crypto exchanges (at least not yet), but offer Bitcoin derivatives (such as futures contracts on Bitcoin).
+It is somewhat ironic that these exchanges, which have none of the proof of work or decentralisation features that give Bitcoin its appeal, actually transact twice as much Bitcoin as the blockchain!

 Bitcoin as Gambling Arbitrage